mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 In an Opposed test, another character, object, device, or entity is actively (or passively) resisting your efforts, so you must exceed their effort to succeed.
 In an Opposed test, two parties roll their dice and compare the number to the totals.
 The one with the highest total wins.
 Ties typically go to the aggressor, though this may change if net effect are required to make a given effect.
 The difference between the higher number of effect and the lower number of effect are the net effect in these tests, and they are often applied to the action in some way— for example, in combat, net effect from the attacker are added to the Damage Value of their attack.

 Written as `Attribute + Skill vs. Opposed Attribute + Skill` These are rolled for higher roll.
-Then calculate Net Effect winner Effect Dice - Loser Effect Dice minimum 1 Net Effect.
+Then calculate Net Effect which will go to the winner.

 ### Extended Tests